openturns/openturns/python/doc/developer_guide/wrapper_development.rst

 If you still need to launch tiny external process, slow overhead and parallel ability are the important factors of the wrapper.
-Comparison of the differents wrapper compute time with a sample of size 1000 and an external code that last 0.07s per point on a 8 cores computer:
+Comparison of the different wrapper compute time with a sample of size 1000 and an external code that last 0.07s per point on a 8 cores computer:

 -  PythonFunction overhead is really slow (0.000004s) but can not launch